 - Employees must not have a current performance improvement plan.

 A lump-sum Discretionary Bonus payment(s) of up to $3,000 for a maximum of two staff employees in a fiscal year may be considered.
-Payments will be distributed in June of each fiscal year.
+Payments will be distributed in the fall of each fiscal year.

-Each award recipient will be honored with a monetary award and enter the “Society of Faculty Mentors.”
-All finalists will be highlighted on the “Mentoring Spotlight” page of the IU School of Medicine Faculty Affairs, Professional Development, and Diversity (FAPDD) website.
+Each award recipient will be honored with a monetary award and will be highlighted on the IU School of Medicine Faculty Affairs, Professional Development, and Diversity (FAPDD) website.

 - A staff member may be nominated during the annual call for nominations.